Team Semantics and Independence Notions in Quantum Physics: Dependence and Independence Logic

 for all $i<n$.
-Intuitively, the inputs of all the experiments of the system collectively completely determine the output, that is, the output does not, in the light of $X$, depend on anything else than the inputs of the system.
+Intuitively, that says that the whole set of inputs to the system collectively completely determine each outcome, that is, the outcome does not, in the light of $X$, depend on anything else than the inputs of the system.
 In systems arising from scientific experiments this means that the system has enough ``variables'' to determine its outcome.
-The more experiments the more likely it is that the data supports weak determinism.
-On the other hand, the bigger the data the more likely it is to reveal that not enough input variables have been designed into the system.